Nitrous oxide project

 The NHS has committed to achieving net-zero direct emissions by 2040, this specifically includes anaesthetic gases.
 Nitrous oxide confers the largest carbon footprint of the anaesthetic gases within the acute sector, accounting for at least 80% of the total anaesthetic gas footprint in 2019/20.

-The Nitrous Oxide Project is committed to flattening anaesthetic nitrous oxide emissions we will do this by minimising system waste, educating and promoting green practice, and assessing and applying nitrous oxide catalytic cracking technologies where appropriate.
+The Nitrous Oxide Project from NHS Lothian (led by Alifia Chakera, Amarantha Fennell-Wells and Chris Allen) is committed to flattening anaesthetic nitrous oxide emissions by: minimising system waste; educating and promoting green practice; and assessing and applying nitrous oxide catalytic cracking technologies where appropriate.

 This is a multidisciplinary project, requiring significant engagement with estate and pharmacy teams ideally via your site’s medical gases committee.
 Our environmental champions will form a key part of this national project, and we will look to them to galvanise and promote the project in their own hospitals.